 Be sure to take a look at an ETF’s prospectus for important info on the Fund’s investment objective (basically what the ETF is intending to accomplish), expenses, risks, and other info you should know about.

 ETFs and Bumped

-In the Bumped app’s Stock Marketplace, you’ll receive rewards in fractional shares of stock and ETF’s.
+In the Bumped app’s Shop Now section, you’ll receive rewards in fractional shares of stock and ETF’s.
 Currently, you will be rewarded in a Vanguard Total Stock Market ETF, which has the ticker symbol VTI.
 You can find out more about this Fund in its prospectus.

 ETFs often have expenses built-in

 While Bumped doesn’t charge you fees, ETFs have operating expenses built-in.
 Expense amounts vary by the ETF and they cover the cost of operating the Fund.
 That includes maintenance things like administrative, compliance, marketing, management, and the like.
 An ETF’s expenses will be listed out in its prospectus.

 ETF expenses aren’t taken out of individual accounts.
 Instead, they’re deducted from a Fund’s value (usually daily).
 In fact, you may not even notice them (but they’re still there and still important to know about).

 Some risk-related stuff to know about ETFs